Beginners Guide for ACX NarratorsJuly 24, 2019

 Royalty Share (RS): You get a portion (20%) of the book sales while the book is on sale on Audible for the next seven years (after that, the Rights Holder can take it elsewhere).
 You’re paid on a monthly basis based on sales for the previous month.

 Pros: Recurring income.
-Potential for large revenue, if the book is successful
+Potential for large revenue, if the audiobook is successful and the author is willing to market the audiobook.

 Cons: No guarantee of making decent money.
 Or any money at all.
 I’m not kidding, there are Royalty Share books that have sold zero copies even after months of being on sale.
 You also have no say or control in the pricing of the books.
 Audible could drop the price and you just have to take 20% of whatever that is.

 Royalty Share+ (RS+): This is a (relatively) new critter to ACX.
 It harkens back to the old days of Stipends.
-Basically, an author is offering a Royalty Share (see above) plus a bonus PFH rate.
+Basically, an author is offering a Royalty Share (see above) plus a bonus Per Finished Hour rate.
 That rate is almost always less than a straight PFH title, so you’re still incurring some risk, but not as much as a pure Royalty Share contract.

 Cons: There’s still no guarantee that you’ll make any royalty money at all.
 However, because you got the “plus” up front, your risk is less, because you’re still getting paid something for your work, though it might not be as much as PFH.